Eve 6′s dark, forgotten pop-rock masterpiece: It’s All In Your Head

 - Think Twice – The album really hits its stride with Think Twice.
 It was the album’s one semi-hit, a paranoid lament from a jealous ex-boyfriend.
 The song breaks down into an emotional climax with “What is it you really want?
 I’m tired of asking…” and features one of Eve 6′s most memorable choruses.

 - At Least We’re Dreaming – Probably the best song on the album and best song by Eve 6, period.
 It has playful guitar hooks, a shoutable chorus, and the best drumming in any Eve 6 song.
-The melody is captivating, and the song is a true gem.
+Gem of a song.

 - Still Here Waiting – It opens with a searing, loud guitar riff, and descends into an anarchic cry of “I’m still here waiting for you.”
 More than any song, this is where Collins’s vocals hit on all cylinders.

-- Hey Montana – Hey Montana is probably my least favorite track on the album because of how so slowly and sparsely it builds compared to the rest of the album.
-It’s not a bad song, but it’s easily the strangest one that Eve 6 ever penned, with a distinct “cowboy” sound to it.
-Collins’s strained vocals are again the best part of the song.
+- Hey Montana – Hey Montana is probably my least favorite track on the album because of how so slowly and sparsely it builds.
+It’s easily the strangest song that Eve 6 ever penned, with a distinct “cowboy” sound to it.
+Collins’s strained vocals are again the biggest attraction here.

 - Friend of Mine – A fan favorite, Friend of Mine is the most upbeat moment of the album.
-It’s actually one of my least favorite tracks here.
-Perhaps a constructive moment was needed after seven tracks of gloom, but the repetitive guitar-work doesn’t work for me.
-The song feels uninspired and thrown together.
+It’s one of my least favorite tracks here.
+Perhaps a respite was needed after seven tracks of gloom, but the repetitive guitar-work doesn’t do much for me.

 - Girlfriend – With a slick production and clean sound, Girlfriend sounds like it doesn’t fit.
-And I’ll admit, my guess is the band was trying to re-create Here’s to the Night.
-But Girlfriend is a good song, and the theme fits.
-It’s an excellent break-up song — sad, but not excessively desperate — and the distinct polish fits the bill of a nice change of pace before an explosive goodbye.
+(And I’ll admit, my guess is the band was trying to re-create Here’s to the Night.)
+But Girlfriend is a good song, and it somehow fits in perfectly.
+It’s the best kind of break-up song — sad, but not excessively desperate — and the pop polish serves as a nice change of pace before the album’s explosive goodbye.

-- Not Gonna Be Alone Tonight – Like Think Twice, Not Gonna Be Alone Tonight is paranoid and dark.
+- Not Gonna Be Alone Tonight – Like Think Twice, Not Gonna Be Alone Tonight is paranoia.
 As also suggested by Hokis, Not Gonna Be implies that substances might have played a big role in the conception of this album.

-- Arch Drive Goodbye – A heart-wrenching but fulfilling finale to Eve 6′s career–or at least the first leg of their careeer–Arch Drive Goodbye brings up some of the conflicting emotions of a farewell to a loved one.
+- Arch Drive Goodbye – A heart-rending but fulfilling finale to Eve 6’s career, Arch Drive Goodbye tackles the conflicting emotions of a farewell to a loved one.
 It ends with a upbeat wink: “Pick yourself up off the ground.”
-I’ve read that Eve 6 ended their farewell concert at the Gateway Arch with this song, and I get chills just thinking about what it must have been like to witness that.
+I’ve read that Eve 6 ended their farewell concert at the Gateway Arch with this song, which couldn’t be more perfect.

 It’s All In Your Head is a stunning finale for Eve 6, but it appears their breakup is actually a hiatus.
 The band is regrouping and working on a new album.
 They played a few new tracks at one of their reunion concerts I saw last fall.
 The songs weren’t bad but were a bit too electronic and didn’t hit me with much impact.
 I don’t expect them to top It’s All In Your Head, but I’m glad we’ll get to hear more from them.
 An album as good as this demands more.